The International Adam Smith Society

 In June 2001, the society held its first international conference in conjunction with the meeting of the Eighteenth-Century Scottish Studies Society.
 Since then, the Society has regularly sponsored special sessions at the annual meetings of the American Philosophical Society and looks foward to continued collaboration with these and several other scholarly organizations.

 The IASS has two kinds of membership, basic and full.
 The basic membership is $10/year.
 This fee helps maintain the scholarly network of the society and supports the planning of special events and conferences.
 Full members also receive a copy of the Adam Smith Review.
-The fee for that is $65/year for US residents and $75/year for residents of other countries (includes shipping costs for the Adam Smith Review).
+The fee for that is an additonial $70/year for US residents and $80/year for residents of other countries (includes shipping costs for the Adam Smith Review).

-Other societies that encourage scholarship on Adam Smith include the International Association for Scottish Philosophy, the Center for the Study of Scottish Philosophy, and the Eighteenth Century Scottish Studies Association.
+Other societies that encourage scholarship on Adam Smith include the International Association for Scottish Philosophy, the History of Economics Society, the Center for the Study of Scottish Philosophy, and the Eighteenth Century Scottish Studies Association.